 Grey interiors are definitely having a bit of a moment, and our obsession with this versatile colour isn't going anywhere anytime soon.
-So to pay homage to this gloriously on-trend colour we've rounded up our favourite grey wallpaper ideas, from statement prints to beautiful botanicals there's picks for every room and style.
+So to pay homage to this gloriously on-trend colour we've rounded up our favourite grey wallpaper ideas.

 1. Choose warm grey for a calming space

 As with every colour there are different tones of grey to choose from.
 This very pretty Floris wallpaper in Spring Rose from Romo has a warm grey background which is fitting for the Japanese style blossoming branches that appear hand-painted.
 It has a pearlescent finish which adds a gentle sheen to the surface which reflects the light.

 2. Get a modern look with a wall mural

 Traditional wallpaper rolls are not the only option, you can now buy panels of three metres in length that can be bought as single panel or joined to make a large continuous mural.
 The Obsidian Panel A by Anthology is an interpretation of an original ink and salt-printed silk fabric that has glacial qualities.
 Prices start from £236 per three-metre panel.

 3. Choose a neutral botanical print for subtle style